dgroomes/javascript-playground/npm-library-typescript-rollup-api-extractor/animals-library/README.md

 Follow these instructions to build the `animals-library` distribution:

-1. Use NPM version 8.5.5 or later
+1. Use npm version 8.5.5 or later
 2. Install the dependencies:
    * ```shell
      npm install